Katson-com/docs/docs/centralq-chat/telemetry.md

 ### <a id="AL0073UPC"></a>AL0073UPC - Page Scripting Url Upload Completed
 This event is triggered when a user completes a page scripting url upload.

-### <a id="AL0074FPD"></a>AL0074FPD - Page Scripting Manual Edit Initiated
+### <a id="AL0074FPD"></a>AL0074FPD - Page Scripting User Manual Edit Initiated
-This event is triggered when a user initiates a generated page scripting manual edit.
+This event is triggered when a user initiates a generated page scripting user manual edit.

+### <a id="AL0075FPS"></a>AL0075FPS - Page Scripting User Manual Edit Started
+This event is triggered when a user starts a generated page scripting user manual edit.

+### <a id="AL0076FPC"></a>AL0076FPC - Page Scripting User Manual Edit Completed
+This event is triggered when a user completes a generated page scripting user manual edit.

+### <a id="AL0077FDD"></a>AL0077FDD - User Manual Download to Word Initiated
+This event is triggered when a user initiates a user manual download to Word.

+### <a id="AL0078FDS"></a>AL0078FDS - User Manual Download to Word Started
+This event is triggered when a user starts a user manual download to Word.

+### <a id="AL0079FDC"></a>AL0079FDC - User Manual Download to Word Completed
+This event is triggered when a user completes a user manual download to Word.

 ## WebApp Telemetry Events